Charlotte Healy: Building for the future with Man Utd Women's Academy

 REWIND to early 2018 and Manchester United didn’t have a women’s team, never mind a girls' Academy.

-Now they have both, with the link between the two being an Under-21s squad containing 18 internationals, a full-time staff and a star striker by the name of Solskjaer.
+Now they have both, with the link between the two an Under-21s squad containing 18 internationals, a full-time staff and a star striker by the name of Solskjaer.
 Indeed, if you visit Altrincham’s Moss Lane ground for one of the U21s' home games, there’s a fair chance you’ll see men's manager Ole Gunnar Solskjaer in the stands, supporting his daughter Karna and her team-mates.

 The Head Coach of the U21s - and the Manager of the Women's Academy as a whole - is Charlotte Healy.
 She joined United in June 2019, having previously been Women's U21s boss at nearby Manchester City and before that the U23s assistant at Liverpool.
 The catalyst for her move across Manchester had been a call from England legend Casey Stoney.